MHD Simulation Model of Solar Corona and Solar Wind

 another one (gzipped, 552kB)

-does both field lines and magnetically inverse surfaces (where Br is zero).
+does both field lines and magnetically neutral surfaces (zero-Br contour surfaces).

 ephemeral, eruptive events in the solar corona.